hellmarbecker/blog/_drafts/analyzing-github-stars-with-imply-polaris.markdown

 ORDER BY 1, 2
 ```

-Use this query to define a cube in pivot and see the result:
+Use this query to define a cube in the Polaris GUI, and see the result:

 ![Visualization: Cumulative Sums](/assets/2023-07-12-04-calendar-canvas.jpg)